Samson, Alabama

+History

 During the Great Depression, the T.S.
 Faulk and Company Store in downtown Samson purchased a large shipment of snuff, which remained stationary at the town's depot for an extended period of time.
 This led to Samson being nicknamed "Snuff City, U.S.A."
 The nickname is commemorated today with a New Year's drop of a Rooster snuff can.

 In an attempt to shed this moniker, several community groups decided to plant extensive beds of red roses along all the roads leading into Samson.
 With this planting, they hoped the new slogan "City of a Million Roses" would take root.
 However, as the roses gradually disappeared, the old slogan resurfaced.